amiri/EmpireLogistics/etc/chef/cookbooks/perlbrew/README.md

 modules (REQUIRED)
 * :modules - an array of module names to pass to cpanm.
 Any legal input to cpanm is allowed.
+* :options - a string of options to pass to cpanm.
+Any legal options to cpanm is allowed.

 perlbrew_run
 ------------